Stjarnan/DQN_Navigation/README.md

 ### Introduction

-For this project, you will train an agent to navigate and collect ripe bananas in a large, square world full of dangerous bananas already gone bad.
+Train an agent to navigate and collect ripe bananas in a large, square world full of dangerous bananas already gone bad.

 ![Trained Agent][image1]